rrthomas/beetle/README.md

 The package is distributed under the GNU Public License version 3, or, at your option, any later version.

 THIS PROGRAM IS PROVIDED AS IS, WITH NO WARRANTY.
-USE IS AT THE USER‘S RISK.
+USE IS AT THE USER’S RISK.